boymalloy/python-flask-d3-family-tree/README.md

 * Git and GitHub
 * PostgreSQL

-Next I plan to:
-* Write new data to the database from a csv or a form
-* Try doing it in an object oriented way (it's currently done using panda dataframes)
-* Deploy it somewhere
-* Learn about the JavaScript for the D3 data visualisation so that I can add some features to it

-I didn't make the JavaScript data visualisation.
+I didn't make the D3 JavaScript data visualisation.
 It is taken (with thanks and gratitude) from [BenPortner's js_family_tree](https://github.com/BenPortner/js_family_tree), which in turn is based on [collapsible d3 tree example](https://gist.github.com/d3noob/43a860bc0024792f8803bba8ca0d5ecd) by d3noob.

 ## To install and run
 To install and run this project locally, follow these steps: